Ordinary mind is the way

 Chao Chou asked Nanchuan, “What is the Tao (Way)?”

-“Ordinary” simply means that the Tao is ever-present, in everyone and everything.
+“Ordinary” simply means that the Tao is ever-present, in everyone and everything, without exception.
 Yet few realize it, and those who do usually go though considerable time and effort to do so.
 Thus it’s also extra-ordinary — so ordinary and close that’s it’s difficult to see.

 Chao Chou continued, “How can I direct myself towards it?”